idem-lab/example-greta-targets/README.md

 The goal of greta-target-example is to demonstrate how to use targets with greta.

-This is a proof of concept and testing ground.

 # How greta fails with targets

 You might have seen this error before in targets: